opnfv/netready/docs/requirements/use_cases/l3vpn_hub_and_spoke.rst

   The workflow described above intents to mimic port associations by means of separate Neutron networks.
 Hence, the resulting workflow is overly complicated and not intuitive by requiring to create additional Neutron entities (networks) which are not present in the target topology.
+This method is also not scalable.

   Within the [BGPVPN]_ project, design work on port-association has started.
 The timeline for this feature is however not defined yet.
-As a result, creating a clean hub-and-spoke topology is current not yet supported by the [BGPVPN]_ API.
+As a result, creating a clean Hub-and-Spoke topology is current not yet supported by the [BGPVPN]_ API.

 * [L3VPN-HS-GAP2] Creating a clean hub-and-spoke topology is current not yet supported by the [NETWORKING-SFC]_ API.